 Doing from 30 to 60 minutes of exercise at least 3 times per week is also a beneficial and simple way to reduce inflammation.
 Also to balance hormones, improve immunity and manage stress.

-We need to do a simple exercise like lifting weights, running, swimming and cycling.
+We need to do simple exercises like lifting weights, running, swimming, and cycling.
 By being physically active, insulin sensitivity is elevated.
 Therefore, our cells can use available insulin to take up sugar during and after our activity.

 It means that we need to balance them with fats and protein.
 Also, we need to make sure to get them from whole, real foods.

-These actually help manage the appetite, slow down the absorption of glucose into the bloodstream.
+These actually help manage the appetite and slow down the absorption of glucose into the bloodstream.
 Also, they are vital for your digestion and metabolism.

-When we use suitable amounts sparingly, organic, unrefined and natural sugar sources like those from raw honey and fruit those are less likely to lead to poor blood glucose management.
+When we use suitable amounts sparingly, organic, unrefined, and natural sugar sources like those from raw honey and fruit are less likely to lead to poor blood glucose management.

 This is in comparison to refined sugars like white cane sugar, and refined products produced with bleached, white wheat flour.
 All we need to do is to check the ingredient labels.
 Also, consult your dietitian and talk about this.

-Excessive stress can make the blood glucose levels to rise because of the elevated release of cortisol which is a stress hormone.
+Excessive stress can make blood glucose levels rise because of the elevated release of cortisol which is a stress hormone.